…Now teach these truths to other trustworthy people who will be able to pass them on to others.” – 2 Timothy 2:2

 The next chapter…

 The human condition means I must understand that “God loves me as I am, not as I hope to be” as the author Brennan Manning has said.
 My confession is that being God’s child is one thing.
 Living as one is another.
-My story is one where I need to constantly be reminded of grace, and as a leader, this is shared journey people take together.
+My story is one where I need to constantly be reminded of grace, and as a leader, this is a shared journey people take together.
 I suspect we are on the right track when God’s unconditional love goes from intellectual theology to loving him and people.
 This is what our worship songs hope for us to live–loving God and others.
 Our dream as a family is to be with and in a community that wants this as much as we do.
-For that, we are grateful for our home church, friends, and family.
+For that, we are grateful for our church, friends, and family.
 And as a child of God, I am hopeful in anticipating the next steps God has in store for us.
+Keep stepping.